Drafting Instructions – Free Trousers Pattern

 Now you have all the points to draft the trousers.

-- Compare the crotch length in the pattern and the real measurement.
-The pattern should be the same or longer than the actual length.
+• The crotch length in your pattern should be the same or longer than the one measured on your body.